-w.
+x.
 If the transit agency uses PT services, obtain a copy of the PT contract and determine that the contract (1) specifies the specific public transportation services to be provided; (2) specifies the monetary consideration obligated by the transit agency or governmental unit contracting for the service; (3) specifies the period covered by the contract and that this period is the same as, or a portion of, the period covered by the transit agency's NTD report; and (4) is signed by representatives of both parties to the contract.
 Interview the person responsible for maintaining the NTD data regarding the retention of the executed contract, and determine that the copies of the contacts are retained for three years.

-Results - We inspected the MBPT, DRPT, DTPT and VPPT service contracts and determined that they contained the items noted above without exception.
+Results - We inspected the MBPT, CBPT, DRPT, DTPT and VPPT service contracts and determined that they contained the items noted above without exception.
+We inquired with the Business Unit Analyst - Transit Division and the Section Manager - Vanpool Program, regarding OCTA's retention policy for executed contracts for purchased transportation programs.
+Per inquiry, the current practice is to retain contracts for seven years.

-x.
+y.
 If the transit agency provides service in more than one UZA, or between a UZA and a non-UZA, inquire of the person responsible for maintaining the NTD data regarding the procedures for allocation of statistics between UZAs and non-UZA.
-Agencies that operate service in both within a UZA and outside of a UZA (non-UZA) will report to the 2012 Annual NTD database.
-Agencies who operate service only in a non-UZA should report the 2012 NTD Rural Report.
+Agencies that operate service in both within a UZA and outside of a UZA (non-UZA) will report to the 2014 Annual NTD database.
+Agencies who operate service only in a non-UZA should report the 2014 NTD Rural Report.
 Obtain and review the FG segment worksheets, route maps and urbanized area boundaries used for allocating the statistics, and determine that the stated procedure is followed and that the computations are correct.

 Results - OCTA provides services in more than one UZA but does not provide services to non urbanized areas.
 Allocations to urbanized areas are based on trip pattern analysis.
 The number of yearly trips per pattern is multiplied by the number of miles determined for each UZA.
-Eight allocations were tested for the MBDO and MBPT services without exception.
+Eight allocations were tested for the MBDO, MBPT, CBDO and CBPT services without exception.

-y.
+z.
 Compare the data reported on Total Modal Operating Expenses data (F-30, line 15, column e), Actual Vehicle Revenue Miles and Passenger Miles Traveled (S-10, lines 12 and 20, column d) to comparable data for the prior report year and calculate the percentage change from the prior year to the current year.
 For actual VRM, PMT or OE data that have increased or decreased by more than 10%, or FG DRM data that have increased or decreased, interview transit agency management regarding the specifics of operations that led to the increases or decreases in the data relative to the prior reporting period.
 The auditor should document the specific procedures followed, documents reviewed, and tests performed in the work papers.
 The work papers should be available for FTA review for a minimum of three years following the NTD report year.
 The auditor may perform additional procedures, which are agreed to by the auditor and the transit agency, if desired.
 The auditor should clearly identify the additional procedures performed in a separate attachment to the statement as procedures that were agreed to by the transit agency and the auditor, but not by FTA.